 In that case, they will Medicare Part B will cover the service.
 You will be responsible for paying your annual Part B deductible and 20% coinsurance for the Medicare-approved cost of these tests.

+Community resources include rehabilitation services, adult day health programs, and support groups.
 Be sure to talk with your doctor about whether or not Medicare will cover the screening before you end up with a surprise bill.